nrichards/mdpicgen/README.md

 * PSD file layer names must include short-names.
 These short-names must be located after a hyphen (-) in the layer name.
   * E.g. the `"s"` in the layer name, `"SHIFT - s"`
   * See also the [image name discussion](#generated-image-names).
+* PSD layers **should** be rasterized, first.
+They may be vector layers and this may result in empty images being generated.
+Rasterizing can fix this issue in some cases.
+Overall, PSD files can be unexpectedly problematic.

 ## Generated image names